What is the impact of Coronavirus on Ecommerce? An impartial guide

 Those ecommerce retailers who were asked what actions they’re taking as a result of the pandemic quoted greater supply chain communication and contingency planning as their top required actions.

 However, the Danish ecommerce union FDIH also noted how several companies were hiring new employees to keep up with the increased demand.
-The grocery giant Nemlig.com plans to hire 200 new employees in the coming weeks, with smaller Danish companies like Med24 also hiring more new colleagues.
+The grocery giant Nemlig.com plans to hire 200 new employees to keep up with demand, with smaller Danish companies like Med24 also hiring more new colleagues.

 The benefits for certain ecommerce industries